|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 7: Fly to Muron, Lake Hovsgol

 In the morning, we transfer to the airport in Ulaanbaatar for our short flight to Muron, the capital city of scenic Hovsgol aimag (province).
 We continue by road to Lake Hovsgol, one of Mongolia's most scenic attractions.
 Lake Hovsgol is a massive lake fed by the same water supply as its cousin, Lake Baikal.
 The Mongolians refer to the lake as "Mother", and not only is it home to many species of fish, but the lake itself holds approximately 3% of the world's fresh water.
 The lake is surrounded by dozens of mountains, thick pine forests and lush meadows with grazing yaks and horses.
-In the evening, enjoy dinner and overnight in our Ger camp.

-Day 8: Lake Hovsgol - Hiking, boat ride
+Day 8: Lake Hovsgol - Hiking, Boat Ride

 Today, we can go for a day hike, or boat ride on beautiful Lake Hovsgol.

-Day 9: Lake Hovsgol - Horseback and Yak Cart Riding (optional)
+Day 9: Lake Hovsgol - Horseback and Yak Cart Riding (Optional)

 Today, we can try horseback riding or yak cart riding!
 Also, for those intrepid swimmers you can go for a dip in the lake!

 Day 10: To Ulaanbaatar - Zanabazar Museum of Fine Arts

 In the morning, we return to the airport in Muron, where we catch our flight back to Ulaanbaatar.
 This afternoon in the city, we have the opportunity to visit the Zanabazar Museum of Fine Arts.

 Day 11: Naadam Festival - Competition & Ceremony